USC president will step down

 “The resignation of Dr. Nikias is the first step in a long process of healing for the victims of Dr. Tyndall.
 It occurred because students faculty and alumni pressured Board of Trustees to do the right thing.
 It is our hope that their pressure will continue until the university reforms the culture which has enabled sexual abuse and holds all of the enablers accountable so this will never happen again.”

-The Times article detailed complaints that he photographed female students while examining them, touched them inappropriately and made sexually suggestive comments while examining them.
-Many of the female students were from China, and may have felt particularly vulnerable to him.
+The Times article detailed complaints that Tyndall photographed female students while examining them, touched them inappropriately and made sexually suggestive comments while examining them.
+Many of the female students were from China and may have felt particularly vulnerable to him.
 Tyndall denied wrongdoing.
 But much of the anger on campus isn't just about him, but about how the university handled the allegations.

 A USC inquiry confirmed reports of inappropriate behavior on his part last year, but he was allowed to resign, and USC did not inform his patients or state medical authorities of its findings.
 The university now says that, "in hindsight," it should have reported him.
-Since the initial report more women have come forward to say tha they had reported Tyndall years ago, leaving many to believe that the university could have prevented many women from being abused had it acted earlier.
+Since the initial report, more women have come forward to say that they reported Tyndall years ago, leaving many to believe that the university could have prevented many women from being abused had it acted earlier.

 Many of those criticizing the university over the Tyndall case are also noting the case of Carmen A. Puliafito, the now former dean of the medical school, who lost his job amid a series of stunning reports in the Times.
 Prior to resigning as dean, the newspaper reported, he had spent considerable time socializing with criminals and others who said he used methamphetamine and other drugs with them.